1.0 Organization, Purposes, and General Powers

 4.1.
 Management of the Institute

 The affairs of the Institute shall be managed and operated by, or under the direction of, the Executive Committee.
 For the purposes of applicable laws, the Executive Committee shall be considered the board of directors.
 The Executive Committee shall be assisted by the Advisory Board, standing and ad hoc committees, and Section officers and committees.

-The national Executive Committee shall consist of eleven Members, including the seven officers designated in these Bylaws, namely the President, Vice President, President-elect, immediate Past-President (Past-President), Secretary, Treasurer, and Editor, and four Representatives elected by the Advisory Board from among its membership.
+The national Executive Committee shall consist of twelve Members, including the seven officers designated in these Bylaws, namely the President, Vice President, President-elect, immediate Past-President (Past-President), Secretary, Treasurer, and Editor; four Representatives elected by the Advisory Board from among its membership; and a Young Professional member who has at least 16 months of Young Professional status left.
 Each member of the Executive Committee shall have an equal vote.
 The presiding officer shall vote on all matters.